How to Tell if Your Lady Dior Bag Is the Real Thing

 The bag debuted in 1994 under the name Chouchou, French for favorite.
 One year later, former First Lady of France Bernadette Chirac gifted one to then-Princess Diana, who immediately fell in love with the bag and was frequently snapped by the paparazzi while carrying it, prompting the brand to rename the bag, “Lady Dior” in her honor.

 Unlike many of the brands’ other products, the Lady Dior bag is only sold in Dior boutiques, making it all the more difficult to come by, and therefore frequently counterfeited.
-Learn how to separate real from faux with Wetzbarger’s expert tips.
+Learn how to separate real from faux with our expert team’s tips.

 Lady Dior Cannage Stitching